On this page

 - Accreditation: SACSCOC

 Maryville University offers an undergraduate degree in Forensic Psychology that's available fully online.
 Students in this program are expected to complete courses in three core areas: psychology, criminal justice, and a social science research sequence in which they learn advanced research methodology.
 Students also complete a three-credit internship to gain real-world experience in a personalized setting and choose electives to customize their degree.
 While students traditionally complete the program in four years, those with transfer credits may be able to earn their degree in just two years.
 Prospective students must apply online; financial aid may be available.
 Some credits may be transferred toward a master's degree through the Early Access program.

 - Length: 4 years

 Getting Familiar with Online Forensic Psychology Degrees

-An online master’s degree in forensic psychology is similar to a bachelor’s degree in online learning options.
-However, the coursework is often more specific and covers complex subjects such as research methods and advanced forensic practice techniques.
+For those seeking an online master’s degree in forensic psychology, the learning experience is similar to that of a bachelor’s degree program.
+However, the coursework tends to be more specialized and covers advanced topics like research methods and complex forensic practice techniques.

-If you are pursuing an online doctorate in forensic psychology, not all programs will be 100% online and may include some in-person requirements such as seminars, research requirements, or a clinical practicum.
-The major topics covered may also focus more on preparing students to conduct assessments and research design and data analysis.
+Students pursuing an online doctorate in forensic psychology should be aware that some programs may not be entirely online and may have in-person requirements, such as seminars, research, or clinical practicum.
+The program’s primary focus may involve preparing students to conduct assessments, research design, and data analysis.